almostearthling/whenever/README.md

 #### Command tasks

 _Command_ based tasks actually execute commands at the OS level: they might have a _positive_ as well as a _negative_ outcome, depending on user-provided criteria.
 As said above, these criteria may not just depend on the exit code of the executed command, but also on checks performed on their output tking either the standard output or the standard error channels into account.
 By default no check is performed, but the user can choose, for instance, to consider a zero exit code as a successful execution (quite common for OS commands).
-It si possible to consider another exit code as successful, or the zero exit code as a failure (for instance, if a file should not be found, performing `ls` on it would have the zero exit code as an _undesirable_ outcome).
-Also, a particular substring can be sought in the standard output or standard error stream both as expected or as unexpected.
+It is possible to consider another exit code as successful, or the zero exit code as a failure (for instance, if a file should not be found, performing `ls` on it would have the zero exit code as an _undesirable_ outcome).
+Also, a particular substring can be sought in the standard output or standard error streams both as expected or as unexpected.
 The two streams can be matched against a provided _regular expression_ if just seeking a certain substring is not fine-grained enough.
 Both substrings and regular expressions can be respectively sought or matched either case-sensitively or case-insensitively.

 A sample configuration for a command based task is the following: